LelouchHe/logseq-local-telegram-bot/README.md

     * It now works only with scheduled/deadline.
 * Customized command system, which enable users to write datascript(query) or ts/js(run) and get response from Telegram by sending command
     * "Enable Customized Command" needs to be enabled.
 This feature is still experimenting.
 It might change when it's finalized.
-    * There are 2 slash commands `Local Telegram Bot: Define Customized Query` and `Local Telegram Bot: Define Customized Run` to generate template for query/run
+    * There are 2 slash commands `Local Telegram Bot: Define Customized Query` and `Local Telegram Bot: Define Customized Run` to generate template for query/run, with extra debug button to play with
     * Query is for datascript, which looks like advanced query in Logseq, but it only includes query part and optional input, like below
         * [[local-telegram-bot/query]] query_name query_input0 query_input1
         ```clojure